regenwatchdog/regenwatchdog.github.io/casestudies/lovelane.md

 <div class="card">
     <div class="card-body">
       <h5 class="card-title">MOVING_ME? project at Tate Modern</h5>
-      <p class="card-text">In August 2019 photographs from the ‘Moving_Me? project featured in the Tottenham’s Trojan Horse Group.
-The Trojan Horse exhibition told the story of the proposed eviction of tenants living on the Love Lane Estate</p>
+      <p class="card-text">In August 2019 photographs from the ‘Moving_Me? project featured in the Tottenham’s Trojan Horse Group show at Tate Modern.
+The Trojan Horse exhibition told the story of the proposed eviction of tenants living on the Love Lane Estate.</p>
       <a href="/images/moving_me_lovelane.pdf" class="btn btn-primary">Open the file</a>
     </div>
   </div>